Skip to content

 TL;DR

-This paper proposes FedAFD, a framework that simultaneously improves model performance for both heterogeneous clients and the server in multimodal federated learning through a three-stage design comprising bi-level adversarial alignment, granularity-aware feature fusion, and similarity-guided ensemble distillation.
+The FedAFD framework is proposed to simultaneously improve the model performance of both heterogeneous clients and the server in multimodal federated learning through a three-stage design: dual-layer adversarial alignment, granularity-aware feature fusion, and similarity-guided ensemble distillation.

 Background & Motivation

-Multimodal Federated Learning (MFL) enables clients with different modalities to collaboratively train models without sharing raw data, yet faces three major challenges:
+Multimodal Federated Learning (MFL) allows clients with different modalities to collaboratively train models without sharing raw data, but it faces three major challenges:

-Modality/Task Heterogeneity: Different clients may process different modalities (image, text) and handle different tasks (classification, retrieval), leading to inconsistent feature spaces and model drift.
+Modality/Task Heterogeneity: Different clients may process different modalities (image, text) and different tasks (classification, retrieval), leading to inconsistent feature spaces and resulting in model drift.

-Insufficient Personalization: Existing methods often sacrifice local model performance in pursuit of improved global model performance.
+Insufficient Personalization: Existing methods often sacrifice local model performance to improve global model performance.

-Existing methods such as CreamFL focus solely on global model performance, neglecting local personalization, and lack effective mechanisms for handling modality/task discrepancies.
-The core mechanism of FedAFD is an edge–cloud collaborative framework designed to simultaneously enhance both global and local model performance.
+Existing methods like CreamFL focus only on global model performance, neglect local personalization, and lack effective mechanisms for handling modality/task differences.
+The core idea of FedAFD is to enhance both global and local model performance through an "edge-cloud" collaborative framework.

 Method